-Early evening reception services
+Early evening reception service

 An early evening reception service for men is open every evening from 6pm-8pm at The Friends Meeting House, 6 Mount Street, Manchester, M2 5NS.

-These venues are both only for those individuals who have a confirmed place in the Boaz night shelter for that specific night.
+This reception service is only for those individuals who have a confirmed place in the Boaz night shelter for that specific night.

 All new guests will be asked to sign a code of conduct at the reception venue.
 This is currently available in Amharic, Arabic, English, Farsi and Tigrinya.